🔥 Real-World Examples: Explore Our Salesforce & ManoMano Case Studies! 🔥 Read Now

 }

-This is what a simple implementation using the Spring Framework using the RestTemplate could look like, but it has a major flaw in it: If the rest-call to the fashion microservice throws an exception, the whole request will fail and return an error response.
+This is what a simple implementation using the Spring Framework with the RestTemplate could look like, but it has a major flaw in it: If the rest-call to the fashion microservice throws an exception, the whole request will fail and return an error response.

-Adding the retry
+Adding the Retry

 @Retry(name = "fashion", fallbackMethod = "getProductsFallback")